 - Committee Secretary: Shehab Sherif Wissa

 Collaboration with Corporate Associates and related Technical Committees is important.
 The members will be suggested to the President and Board of ISSMGE and will be appointed by the President.
 All the members are expected to serve until 2026.
 Efforts will be made to represent all continents but participation of concerned Technical Committees and Corporate Associates will be sought for.
 The Board will have the right to discontinue the membership of a PIC member in case of poor performance.
-A Vice-Chair and a Secretary will be selected by the PIC Chair and suggested to the ISSMGE President and Board.

 The most important task of the PIC (Professional Image Committee) is to demonstrate to the general public, media and decision makers (both public and private) that geotechnical engineering is an indispensable part of the modern world and deserves more public respect.
 To achieve this goal, the activities of the ISSMGE Professional Image Committee will address the following objectives:

 There is a universal and misplaced misunderstanding that the ground is completely stable and immoveable.
 In spite of the many reports in the news media on ground depression and landslides as well as other natural disasters under the ground, this belief is still held by the public.
 People are shocked when they are affected by ground failure.
 Furthermore, when poor soil is unexpectedly encountered during construction, the resulting additional cost and delay in time make the project unsatisfactory.
 These unfortunate situations are called geo-risk.